 This life and death struggle is either sheer cowardice – a failure to face the reality of the emptiness of life – or it’s the most noble courage – to stand for life in the face of the surrounding void.

 It’s a toss-up who will win, if anyone.
 And what would “winning” look like, anyway – for these men and women, or for you or me, or for any of the “misbegotten mad lot of us”?

 There is something, instead of nothing?
 Who sez so?
 Maybe that’s just not true.
 Maybe, there lives no “dearest freshness deep down things” – but only a core of vast emptiness, ever expanding, ever drawing us in, ever telling us to face “the truth.”

 As mere men and women, how do we answer?
 Or can we?

 Quotidian Theatre Company presents

-Tickets are $30, or $25 for students or seniors, and can be purchased by cash or check at the door, online at Brown Paper Tickets or by phone at 1-800-838-3006 ext 1 (ask for Quotidian Theatre Company).
-Tickets are $15 for groups of 10 or more (email for reservations).
+Tickets are $30, or $25 for seniors and students, and can be purchased by cash or check at the door, online at Brown Paper Tickets, or by phone at 1-800-838-3006 ext 1 (ask for Quotidian Theatre Company). $15 per ticket for groups of 10 or more (email for reservations).
 Subscribers, email QTC or call 301-816-1023 for reservations.